kwi-dk/py2-ipaddress/README.rst

 License
 -------

-The `ipaddress` modules (both the original and this backport) are licensed under the Apache 2.0 license.
+The ``ipaddress`` modules (both the original and this backport) are licensed under the Apache 2.0 license.

-The modifications made for Python 2.7 compatibility are hereby released into the public domain by the author.
+The modifications made for Python 2.7 compatibility are hereby released into the public domain by the authors.